confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 In this setup, the node shares the url in the `ksql.advertised.listener` config as its internal endpoint, which other nodes use for inter-node communication.
-Inter-node communication will use a different listener to client communication.
+Inter-node communication uses a different listener to client communication.